MooseOnTehLoose/boris/README.md

 ## Companion App
 The companion application that reads in values and transmits them over USB is designed in golang and is compatible with Windows.
 On launch, it attempts to locate the teensy by listing all open COM ports and then attempting to connect to each one, send PING and recieve ACK.
 It will maintain a connection to the first COM port that successfully responds and does not support multiple teensys being connected at once.

-If you lose connection to the teensy, or it was not plugged in when the companion app was launched, you can click "Reconnect" to attempt to scan through all open COM ports and connect to a teensy.
-Currently, attempting to reconnect while the companion app is already connected to a teensy will crash the program.

 ## Teensy-LC
 The teensy-lc is an arduino compatible microcontroller that manages the user input while playing Deep Rock Galactic.
 It can recieve information about the current amount of nitra in your team's inventory, and it can fire off a command to launch a supply drop.
 There is also a SAFE/ARM switch to ensure that you cannot accidentally call in a supply drop should you want to conserve nitra.